 About Anna McDowell

 I first came into contact with Dorset Button about ten years ago whilst Chairman of Gold Hill Museum, Shaftesbury.
 I taught myself how to make a Cartwheel button from a kit, one of the four designs of the Dorset Button range.
 I later learnt the finer details from an experienced buttoner.
 There is no formal training for this craft and over the years I have developed my workshops to try and emulate original buttons.
 My work includes both small bespoke buttons for garments to large circular wall hangings.
 My aim is to help to keep this tradition alive and I use the original methods to make my Dorset Buttons working with contemporary materials.
-Today my inspiration comes from using yarns that are either local or produced by small independent people, ethical reclaimed sari yarns and vintage yarns, ribbon and lace.
+Today my inspiration comes from using textiles and yarns that are either local or produced by small independent people, ethical reclaimed sari yarns and vintage yarns, ribbon and lace.
 I also incorporate beads into some of my buttons.

 Open to the Public?

 Available for Craft Fairs